 Timeframe for sending postcards

-**Obviously, you should shop at a local quilt shop.
-However, I use affiliate links and may be paid for your purchase of an item when you click on an item’s link in my post.
+**Obviously, you should shop at local fabric, knitting shops or quilt shops.
+However, if you can’t, please know that I use affiliate links.
+I may be paid for your purchase of an item when you click on an item’s link in my post.
 There is no additional cost to you for clicking or purchasing items I recommend.
+I do not recommend items I don’t like.
 I appreciate your clicks and purchases as it helps support this blog.